Today you have the opportunity to live a life full of vitality. For good!

 Karolin provides consultations for clients, prepares and conducts therapies and looks after the clients during the procedures.

-“Working in the emergency room and dealing with health consequences on a daily basis made me think deeply about the things we could do for ourselves to prevent the worst.
-To help people more, I decided to leave medicine that deals with the consequences and turn to preventive medicine.”
+“Working in ambulance and dealing with health consequences on a daily basis made me think deeply about what we could do to prevent the worst.
+To help people more, I decided to leave consequence-focused medicine and turn to preventive medicine.”

 The company providing healthcare services at the Happy Aging Tallinn clinic is registered as Advancer OÜ